microtrain/bootcamp/13-Express/10-ReverseProxy.md

-# ReverseProxy
+# Reverse Proxy

-A reverse proxy allows another web server such Apache, IIS, Nginx, etc to stand in front of ExpressJS and is recommended as a [production best practice](https://expressjs.com/en/advanced/best-practice-performance.html) by the ExpressJS team.
+A reverse proxy allows another web server such as Apache, IIS, Nginx, etc to stand in front of ExpressJS and is recommended as a [production best practice](https://expressjs.com/en/advanced/best-practice-performance.html) by the ExpressJS team.
 In this example ExpressJS will run on localhost:3000 and Apache will field the requests to *http:loc.mean.example.com* (over port 80) and direct those to *http://localhost:3000*

 Install the required Apache mods.
 ```sh